IoanaMRusu/Flu-Season/README.md

 # Flu-Season
 A fictional medical staffing agency provides temporary workers to clinics and hospitals across the United States on an as-needed basis.
 This project's objective is to help the medical staffing agency prepare for influenza season, a time when in high demand.

+# Project Overview
+Motivation : The United States has an influenza season where more people than usual suffer from the flu.
+Some people, particularly those in vulnerable populations, develop serious complications and end up in the hospital.
+Hospitals and clinics need additional staff to adequately treat these extra patients.
+The medical staffing agency provides this temporary staff.

+# Objective
+Determine when to send staff, and how many, to each state.
+# Scope
+The agency covers all hospitals in each of the 50 states of the United States, and the project will plan for the upcoming influenza season.